helm/helm/docs/kubernetes_distros.md

 ## MicroK8s

 Helm can be enabled on [MicroK8s](https://microk8s.io).
-1.16 and up using the command: `microK8s.enable Helm`.
+1.16 and up with the command: `microK8s.enable Helm`.

 ## MiniKube